 Try stretching: If yoga is not for you a good stretch can still help.
 Simple stretches like arm and neck rolls can help you unwind before bed.
 Many easy stretches can be done right on your bed.

 Take a warm bath: There is something oh so relaxing about a warm bath.
-Even more relaxing is a warm bath with essential oils in a softly lit room.
+Even more relaxing is a warm bath with calm or sleep essential oils in a softly lit room.